 \subsubsection{\textbf{SegTHOR (2019)}}

-This dataset is a CT dataset specifically for the segmentation of thoracic risk organs (OARs) and was included in the ISBI 2019 challenge.
-In this dataset, the risk organs for the segmentation task include the heart, trachea, aorta, and esophagus, which differ in spatial and appearance characteristics.
-After preprocessing the dataset, we divide the image data of 40 cases into 32 cases for the training set and 8 cases for the test set, with the training set containing 6035 slices.
+This CT dataset, part of the ISBI 2019 challenge, is designed for thoracic risk organ segmentation, including the heart, trachea, aorta, and esophagus.
+These organs differ in spatial and appearance characteristics.
+After preprocessing, we divided the dataset of 40 cases into 32 for training (6035 slices) and 8 for testing.